Jessie Valentine: Early life

-Sporting career
+Amateur career

-In the 1930s, women had little chance of playing outwith the amateur system, as there were no professional tournaments and jobs as club professionals were extremely rare.
+In the 1930s, women had little chance of playing outside the amateur system, as there were no professional tournaments and jobs as club professionals were extremely rare.
 In 1935, Valentine (as Miss Anderson) became the New Zealand Ladies Champion, and the following year the French Ladies Champion.
 She was a member of the Great Britain and Ireland Curtis Cup team in 1936, famously holing a 60-foot putt on the 18th hole at Gleneagles to secure a win and help the team tie with the United States.
 She represented Great Britain and Ireland in the Curtis Cup seven times between 1936 and 1958.

 Valentine won her first British Ladies title at Turnberry in 1937, beating Doris Park (daughter of the famous Willie Park, Jnr from Musselburgh, Scotland) 6&4 in the final.
 In 1938 she won the first of her six victories in the Scottish Ladies' Amateur Championship and retained the title in 1939.
 She did not compete between 1939 and 1945 due to the Second World War.
 During the war, she drove a truck for the Auxiliary Territorial Service (ATS).

 Valentine won the Scottish Ladies' Amateur Championship in 1951, 1953, 1955 and 1956.
 In 1955, she won her second British Amateur title at Royal Portrush having been runner up in 1950.
 She became the first holder of both the British and Scottish women's championships in the same year.
 In 1957 she won the Spalding Women's Open Stroke Play at Moor Park.
 Valentine won the British Amateur title for the third and final time at Hunstanton Golf Club, Norfolk in 1958, her third final in four years.
 She went into the tournament with a remarkable record and was rated as one of the favorites.
 In contrast to her two previous successes the 1958 win was a much tighter affair, with Valentine overcoming Elizabeth Park by a single hole in a closely contested match.

+Professional career

 In 1960, at the age of 45, Valentine turned professional.

 Partnered with John Behrend, Valentine won the Worplesdon Mixed Foursomes three years in succession from 1963 to 1965.
 She reached the final again in 1968, playing with Richard Brown.
-In 1969 she was runner-up in the Astor Prince's Trophy.
+In 1969, she was runner-up in the Astor Prince's Trophy.